-In 2021, Charlton Kings Parish Council was part of the partnership which secured a grant of £175,000 from the National Grid as part of their Landscape Enhancement Initiative which aims to offset the landscape intrusions of their transmission lines and pylons into protected landscapes like the Cotswolds.
+In 2021, Charlton Kings Parish Council created a partnership of local organisations that secured a grant of £175,000 from National Grid as part of their Landscape Enhancement Initiative, which aims to offset the landscape intrusions of electricity transmission lines and pylons within protected National Landscapes like the Cotswolds.

-The grant was for a three year project that will improve the landscape, biodiversity, archaeology, public access and enjoyment across the Cotswold Escarpment between the Devil's Chimney, Charlton Kings Common, and the electricity transmission line and pylon on Ravensgate Common.
+The initial three-year grant was extended to four years and our 'Restoring Cheltenham's Escarpment Grasslands' (RCEG) project will conclude in March 2025.
+It aims to improve the landscape, biodiversity, archaeology, public access and enjoyment across the Cotswold Escarpment between the Devil's Chimney, Charlton Kings Common, and the electricity transmission line and pylon on Ravensgate Common.

-The three-year project is called Restoring Cheltenham's Escarpment Grasslands (RCEG) and is a partnership between Charlton Kings Parish Council, Cheltenham Borough Council, Friends of Leckhampton Hill and Charlton Kings Common (FOLK), and the Cotswolds National Landscape.
+This collaborative project is a partnership between Charlton Kings Parish Council, Cheltenham Borough Council, Friends of Leckhampton Hill and Charlton Kings Common (FOLK); with oversite from the Cotswolds National Landscape which is our formal link with National Grid.

 Works on Ravensgate Common